PARAQUAT LAWSUIT ATTORNEY IN HOUSTON, TX

 Similar injuries and similar fact patterns in these cases have led to Paraquat multidistrict litigation.
 The number of agricultural workers and other exposed individuals who are filing lawsuits has grown substantially since mid-2021.
 In fact, as a result of these serious allegations of Paraquat toxicity, 32 countries have banned the product.
 All of the European Union has banned the product’s use.
 The United States, however, has not banned Paraquat.

 The herbicide Paraquat is the most popular herbicide used in the nation, according to the United States Environmental Protection Agency.
+It is currently involved in a Paraquat class action involving nearly 5,200 cases.

 What Is the Status of Paraquat Lawsuits?